 The group presents public performances at the end of each semester, is requested to perform at community events, and occasionally performs outside St. John’s, anywhere from Brigus to Guelph to London, England.

 Jennifer Johnson is the director and brings a wealth of personal performing experience to the class.
-The class meets from 11:30 – 1:00 on Saturdays at MUN School of Music.
+The class meets from 3:15 – 5:15 on Mondays at Brother Rice Junior High School.